vdblab/Dewolf-TCR-landscape-2022/README.md

 ## GTEx comparison

-See nickp60's repository for a detailed description of processing the GTEx analysis and comparisons to the TCR profiles.
+The comparison between the TCR profiles and the GTEx transcription data are in `GTEx/`.
+The documents there describe downloading, preprocessing the data, and generating the figures.